Share this article:

 Conclusion

-You can always enter the 2023 Public Ballot and who knows, you might get to see Emma defending her 2022 Wimbledon Title!
+You can always enter the 2025 Public Ballot and who knows, you might get to see Emma win her first Wimbledon Title!

 As a footnote, the defending champion always plays on Centre Court on Day 1.